Apple Pay

 The Apple Pay method uses the standard format for callbacks to deliver refund results.
 For more information, see Callbacks.

-The following is the example of a callback with an information about successful 10,00 RUB
+The following is the example of a callback with information about a 10,00 USD refund made in the 260 project.

 {